bowser-js/bowser/README.md

 const bowser = require('bowser');
 ```

-By default, `require('bowser')` requires the *ES6 version of files*, which
+By default, `require('bowser')` requires the *ES5 version of files*, which
 **do not** include any polyfills.

 In case if you don't use your own `babel-polyfill` you may need to have pre-built bundle with all needed polyfills.
 So, for you it's suitable to require bowser like this: `require('bowser/bundled')`.
 As the result, you get a ES5 version of bowser with `babel-polyfill` bundled together.

-If you use bowser for Node.js, you'd better use `require('bowser/es5')`,
-since source files have `import` statements, which are not compatible with Node.js yet.
+You may need to use the source files, so they will be available in the package as well.

 ## Browser props detection